amber-lang/amber-docs/docs/contribute/contribute.md

 If you want to run only tests from a specific file, let's say from [`stdlib.rs`](src/tests/stdlib.rs), you add the file name to the command: `cargo test stdlib`

 And if there is a specific function, like `test_function()` in `stdlib.rs`, you should add the full path to it: `cargo test stdlib::test_function`

+#### Github Actions
+We are using `cargo-dist` to build the binaries for all the platforms.
+The binaries are then uploaded to the release page once a new release a tag is created.